yujunmjiang/data-structures-fall-19/final/FINAL-PROJECT-01.md

 #### Visual Design

-For the visualization of AA meeting, I use [Mapbox](https://www.mapbox.com/) api and [Leaflet.js](https://leafletjs.com/) to build an interactive map with a filter base on zip code relates to [ten areas](https://www.health.ny.gov/statistics/cancer/registry/appendix/neighborhoods.htm) in Manhattan.
+For the visualization of AA meeting, I use [Mapbox](https://www.mapbox.com/) api and [Leaflet.js](https://leafletjs.com/) to build an interactive map with a filter of the zip code base on [ten areas](https://www.health.ny.gov/statistics/cancer/registry/appendix/neighborhoods.htm) in Manhattan.

 *Please check my map demo [here](http://34.228.80.227:8080/aaVis)*